 - Play a game or go to park (insert activity of your choice)

 - Pop the frozen fruit and yoghurt bites out of the moulds to eat straight away

 - (My hot tip – optional) Eat these outside or in the bath #embracemess

-- Put any remaining bites into a container and straight back in the freezer – they melt quickly
+- Put any remaining bites into a container and straight back in the freezer because they melt quickly

 Kids will tune out after 4 steps though.
 So, I highlighted the 4 key steps they will need to know upfront.
 Multi-step instructions are a really great executive function skill that children learn in the kitchen.
 I’ve written about others here.